 This essential oil blend is the bottle that I grab whenever we are battling colds and flus!

 Well, there you have it!
-The 7 Essential Oils that you NEED to have in your first aid kit!
+The best DIY essential oils first aid kit!

 Have you used any of these essential oils before?
 What were your experiences?
 Do you have any additional oils that you feel are a ‘must have’ in your first aid kit?
 If so let me know!
 I love to hear from you!